-Cargill processing plant in Paraguay.
-Ronnie Hall industrial agriculture and poor governance.
+The primary threats to community conservation resilience in Paraguay are industrial agriculture and poor governance.
 The country's forests have been devastated in the race to free up land for industrial-scale export-oriented agricultural production, especially of genetically modified soybeans and beef.
 Many small farmers have been persuaded to sell or lease their lands (although many have found the returns were not what they were told).
 The remaining community members spoke about empty schools, and land and water contaminated with agricultural toxins, which are killing crops and animals as well as making people sick.
 They told of increasing problems with agricultural pests invading the toxin-free community plots.

-Communities also face a combination of corruption, minimal law enforcement, and illegal and often violent land seizures that are condoned by the government.
+Communities face a combination of corruption, minimal law enforcement, and illegal and often violent land seizures that are condoned by the government.
 There is an absence of effective government and a lack of drinking water, health services, roads and schools.
-Minga Porâ is an example of what this environmental and social neglect means in practice.
-It has fertile soils that used